 All procedures require pre-authorization from your insurance company, 2-14 days in advance of your scheduled treatment.
 You will receive a phone call from our patient access associates as soon as we receive authorization for your treatment.

 Please expect an automated reminder all prior to your scheduled treatment to confirm your appointment.
 Please call us at least 48 hours prior to your appointment if you need to cancel or reschedule your treatment.

-Because infusion medications vary in administration time and the Infusion and Immunotherapy Center schedule patients based on the anticipated infusion time, it is important for you to be on time for your appointment.
-Self check-in kiosks are available for your convenience.
-Once you have completed checking in, please go through the double doors to get your patient wristband from the front desk.
+Because infusion medications vary in administration time and the Infusion and Immunotherapy Center schedules patients based on the anticipated infusion time, it is important for you to be on time for your appointment.
+Kiosks are available for easy check-in.
+Once you have completed checking in, please proceed through the double doors to get your wristband from the front desk.